 contentView property programmatically.
 If you are using any custom content in a header or footer, do not use the standard

 detailTextLabel properties; instead, add your own labels to the content view.
-For more information about headers and footers, see Grouped Table Views in Table View Programming Guide for iOS and UITableViewHeaderFooterView Class Reference.
+For more information about headers and footers, see Grouped Table Views and UITableViewHeaderFooterView Class Reference.

 Behavior of Table Views